 'No, you don't understand,' the Knight said, looking a little vexed.
 'That's what the name is

-.
+called.
 The name really is 'The Aged Aged Man.' '

 'Then I ought to have said, that's what the song is called?'
 Alice corrected herself.